 Now, the global market cap of neo banks is projected to reach $47.1 billion in 2021, and its further growth is estimated to be $722.60 billion in 2028.
 This means an astonishing CAGR of 47.7%.
 What do these app-based 100% digital banks have that traditional financial institutions can benefit from?
 How can conventional banks become more agile and learn from challengers to streamline their operations?

 Let us first briefly recall what these technology-oriented financial startups are made of.

 Branchless neobanks have low operational costs.
 They are modern, customer-centric alternatives to traditional financial institutions with their heavy legacy systems.
 Furthermore, neobanks are called challengers for a reason: they offer a seamless user experience.
 With all the services in one single app, neobanks challenge the status quo of conventional banking.

-From comprehensive analytics to savings and investing, the British , for instance, has the daring motto of ‘all things money.’
-The US-based is another neobank with among its ‘peers.’
+From comprehensive analytics to savings and investing, the British Revolut, for instance, has the daring motto of ‘all things money.’
+The US-based Chime is another neobank with the largest market cap among its ‘peers.’
 It offers checking accounts with no minimum balance, early wage access, and fee-free overdraft option up to $100.

-At the same time, and other defined a few aspects that give a competitive edge to neobanks.
+At the same time, Finnovate Research and other industry experts defined a few aspects that give a competitive edge to neobanks.
 Some of them are front-end, while others are more related to the internal workings of a challenger.
 Quicker credit scoring and enhanced risk management are just a few things conventional banks can benefit from when opting for a technical upgrade.

 Further, we elaborate on some other aspects traditional banks can improve on to have a better value proposition.